protective hairstyles for 4c hair

 Many African-American women face the exact same problem as me.
 We want to rock a cute short 4c hairstyle without having to straighten or manipulate our hair.
 But that is easier said than done.
 Especially, when society makes you feel like curly hair or coily hair is not good enough for a formal event or professional look.
 Lies!

 One of the main reasons why you want to install the right protective style into your hair is to avoid pulling on your edges or weighing down your hair strands.
-And one of the best styles for that is two-strand twists.
+Some of the best styles for that are two-strand twists or flat twists.

-This chic but easy protective hairstyle is a great solution for women with thick dense hair that want to save time while keeping their hair strong.
+This chic but easy protective hairstyle is an excellent solution for women with thick dense hair that want to save time while keeping their hair strong.
 If you have thin natural hair, however, you can simply use Marley hair to create the look as well.

 Try out twists for yourself, by following this easy tutorial.

 Long gone are the days when cornrows were only worn by men or the mandatory trick to install a weave.
 Now cornrows, thick or thin, can be rocked for any occasion and with any hair type while helping your hair grow healthy and fast.

 However, when you use cornrows for natural hair growth, you always want to make sure that you don’t braid them too tight, otherwise, you may pull your edges out and break your roots.
 A simple way to upgrade your cornrows is to use braiding hair for a thicker and more elegant look.

 Here is a great example of how to do it.

 3. Box Braids